Donald Regan: Reagan administration

 Regan's 1988 memoir, For the Record: From Wall Street to Washington, exposes his disagreements with first lady Nancy Reagan, revealing publicly that she had a personal astrologer who was later revealed to be Joan Quigley with whom she consulted and who helped steer the president's decisions.
 Regan wrote:

 Virtually every major move and decision the Reagans made during my time as White House Chief of Staff was cleared in advance with a woman in San Francisco [Quigley] who drew up horoscopes to make certain that the planets were in a favorable alignment for the enterprise.

 Ronald and Nancy Reagan denied that astrology influenced any policies or decisions.

-Regan is portrayed by Frank Moore in the 2003 TV film The Reagans.

 Retirement

 Regan retired quietly in Virginia with Ann Regan, his wife of over 60 years.
 In later life, he spent nearly 10 hours a day in his art studio painting landscapes.
 He had four children and nine grandchildren.

 Death

-Regan died of cancer on June 10, 2003, at the age of 84, in a hospital near his home in Williamsburg, Virginia, and was served by Nelsen Funeral Home.
+Regan died of cancer on June 10, 2003, at the age of 84, in a hospital near his home in Williamsburg, Virginia.
 His remains were interred at Arlington National Cemetery.